SAP-samples/cloud-abap-rap/README.md

 5. Start to build the composition tree of your RAP BO
    a.
 Enter a data source for your root entity
    b.
 Specifiy which fields of your data source are used as the semantic key or as the total etag
-6. To add child nodes select the parent node and press the button **Add Child** and do what has been described in step 5.
+6. To add child nodes select the parent node and press the button **Add Child** and do what has been described in step 5 for the newly added child entity.

 ### Start Fiori Elements Preview